Objectives

 Use redshift evidence and Hubble’s law to describe the expanding universe.
 Use this page for class notes, worked examples, and linked resources.

-• Main idea: Use redshift evidence and Hubble’s law to describe the expanding universe.
+• Use redshift evidence and Hubble’s law to describe the expanding universe.

 2. Work through the main explanation, method, diagram, or calculation for this lesson.